An opportunity that transforms

 Personal interviews

-A selection committee will choose three finalists, who will each have an individual interview.
-The purpose of this stage is to get to know each candidate and learn more about their interests, motivations, and goals for their professional future.
+OnNovember 20, 2026, a selection committee will choose three finalists, who will each undergo an individual interview.
+The purpose of this stage is to get to know each candidate and gain a deeper understanding of their interests, motivations, and goals for their professional future.

 -